ine-rmotr-projects/itp-u4-c2-hangman-game/README.md

 $ py.test tests.py -k guess
 ```

 Probably the most "important" (or "general") function.
-We recommend you to deal with this function **after** you've completed the other ones.
+We recommend that you deal with this function **after** you've completed the other ones.

 It receives a `game` object and a letter to guess.
 It has several different scenarios.
 For example, the guessed word is a match or a miss, the game is won or lost, or the game was already over.